Coping with stresspeptideclinics

 The research published in the Journal of Endocrinology.

 Relaxation Response is a technique pioneered in the U.S. by Harvard physician Herbert Benson in the 1970s.
 Sudden stress causes our bodies to respond with a characteristic â€śfight or flightâ€ť response.
 This is also known as an â€śadrenaline rushâ€ť due to the hormones epinephrine (adrenaline) and norepinephrine that are released from the adrenal glands.
 The relaxation response works the opposite way whereby the individual sets the stage for relaxation.
 All outside source of distraction is to be shut out.
 Breathing, pulse rate, blood pressure all slow down when a meditative state is reached.
 Though it takes time for many individuals to feel comfortable sitting still,Â with practice, meditation, and inner stillness will become easier to obtain.

 Counselling or Therapy

 Sometimes all we need is a person to talk to.
-A lot goes on in life and though its considered a strength to manage multiple responsibilities, life changes and challenges with ease, its not healthy to do it alone.
-Oftentimes sharing your problems with friends and family comes back to you with a vengeance.
-People go seek help for all kinds of personal issues, and never underestimate the power of communication.
-Almost always you will find that a weight is lifted and problems are seen and handled with better clarity.
+A lot goes on in life, and though it’s considered a strength to manage multiple responsibilities, life changes and challenges with ease, it’s not healthy to do it alone.
+Often sharing your problems with friends and family comes back to you with a vengeance.
+People seek help for all kinds of personal issues, and never underestimate the power of communication.
+Almost always you will find that weight is lifted and problems are seen and handled with better clarity.

 Sensory people love to light fragrant candles or burn oils after a long stressful day.
-There are a number of scents knownÂ to relax and alleviate tension, from Lavendar to Ylang Ylang.
-Use what works for you and/or your family.
+There are some scents knownÂ to relax and alleviate tension, from Lavender to Ylang Ylang.
+Use what works for you and your family.